Porto: Portugal’s Salty ‘Second City’By Rick Steves

-Porto seems entirely made of granite — and even its Romanesque cathedral is stout and stony.
+Porto seems entirely made of granite — even its Romanesque cathedral is stout and stony.
 But the city's inviting shopping streets are ornamented with playful architectural touches and lovely blue-tiled facades.
 Spared by the 1755 earthquake that toppled Lisbon, Porto is charmingly well preserved, and the city has kept its Old World atmosphere.

 The two biggest draws here are the photogenic riverfront Ribeira quarter and the tourable port-wine lodges just across the river in Vila Nova de Gaia.
 (Aficionados of port — or of dramatic scenery — can use Porto as a springboard for visiting the nearby Douro Valley, where grapes grow on steep stone terraces.)
 But the city also comes with a thriving food scene — including one of my favorite market halls anywhere, bustling shopping streets, architecturally lavish churches, narrow cobbled lanes, and a handful of museums worth a look.